marvkos/swarc-material/arc42/arc42-template-EN.md

 - Reporting and analytics

 The application must handle approximately 35.000 total and approximately 5.000 concurrent users.
-The System should be able to keep track of 5-10 courses per student in the span of one semester, storing all course information and attendance.
+The system should be able to keep track of 5-10 courses per student in the span of one semester, storing all course information and attendance.
 Furthermore, the application should enable users to make data-driven decision through reporting and analytics.

 ## Quality Goals

+The top three quality goals for the architecture whose fulfillment is of the highest importance to the major stakeholders can be found in the following table.
+The quality characteristics are selected in accordance with the ISO 25010 standard.

 | Priority | Quality           | Motivation                                                                    |
 |----------|-------------------|-------------------------------------------------------------------------------|